NeurIPS-Creative-AI/2024/README.md

 For updates, please check this website regularly.

-To stay up-to-date with all future announcements, please join our mailing list at creativeaiml@googlegroups.com.
+To stay up-to-date with all future announcements, please join our [mailing list](https://substack.com/@neuripscreativeai).
+You can also watch the [@ML4CDWorkshop](https://x.com/ML4CDworkshop) twitter for announcements.

-For other inquiries, please contact creative-ai-chairs@neurips.cc.
+For other inquiries, please contact [creative-ai-chairs@neurips.cc](mailto:creative-ai-chairs@neurips.cc) and/or [neuripscreativeai@gmail.com](mailto:neuripscreativeai@gmail.com).

 * Jean Oh / roBot Intelligence Group / Carnegie Mellon University
 * Marcelo Coelho / Design Intelligence Lab / MIT